youngsoul/gremlinsandbox/README.md

 ## AWS Neptune

-All of this work in getting familiar with *Gremlin* is in anticipation for working on the AWS Cloud GraphDB called *Neptune*
+All of this work in to get familiar with *Gremlin* in anticipation for working on the AWS Cloud GraphDB called *Neptune*

 [AWS Neptune](https://docs.aws.amazon.com/neptune/latest/userguide/intro.html)